mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

   - `GCP` - Google Cloud Platform
   - `AZURE` - Microsoft Azure
   - `TENANT` - M2 or M5 multi-tenant cluster.
 Use `replication_specs.#.region_configs.#.backing_provider_name` to set the cloud service provider.
 * `read_only_specs` - (Optional) Hardware specifications for read-only nodes in the region.
 Read-only nodes can become the [primary](https://docs.atlas.mongodb.com/reference/glossary/#std-term-primary) and can enable local reads.
 If you don't specify this parameter, no read-only nodes are deployed to the region.
+See [below](#specs)
 * `region_name` - (Optional) Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.
 Requires the **Atlas region name**, see the reference list for [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/), [GCP](https://docs.atlas.mongodb.com/reference/google-gcp/), [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).

-### analytics_specs, electable_specs, read_only_specs
+### specs

 * `disk_iops` - (Optional) Target throughput (IOPS) desired for AWS storage attached to your cluster.
 Set only if you selected AWS as your cloud service provider.
 You can't set this parameter for a multi-cloud cluster.
 * `ebs_volume_type` - (Optional) Type of storage you want to attach to your AWS-provisioned cluster.
 Set only if you selected AWS as your cloud service provider.
 You can't set this parameter for a multi-cloud cluster.
 Valid values are: